bafg-bund/ntsworkflow/README.md

 needed.
 Installing Rstudio server for WSL2 was done through the website instructions (deb package).

-xcms requires mzR which in turn requires ncdf4 which needs the nc-config script to be installed.
-Prior to installing xcms you therefore need to install ncdf4.
-If, for some reason, using `renv::install`, `BiocManager::install` or `install.packages` does not work, you can use `apt` (`sudo apt install r-cran-ncdf4`) on Ubuntu.
-This installs ncdf4 into `/usr/lib/R/site-library`.
+xcms requires *mzR* which in turn requires *ncdf4* which needs the `nc-config` script to be installed.
+Prior to installing xcms you therefore need to install *ncdf4*.
+Use `sudo apt install r-cran-ncdf4`.
+This installs *ncdf4* into `/usr/lib/R/site-library`.

 Installation of `gert` for `devtools` requires `libgit2-dev` on Ubuntu.